Here’s the best way to reheat your croissants – based on tried and tested methods.

 It eliminates as much air as possible from the croissants’ environment, which is the main cause of freezer burn.

-To get as much air as possible out of the freezer bag, I use a straw.
-I close the bag leaving a tiny hole where the straw is, suck all the air out and then quickly close up the gap as I pull the straw out.
+To get as much air as possible out of the freezer bag, use a straw.
+Close the bag, leaving a tiny hole where the straw is, suck all the air out, and then quickly close the gap as you pull the straw out.
 It works a treat!

 The fresher the better when you’re freezing croissants.
 But make sure the pastries are completely cool before you put them away.
-Any residual heat can cause condensation, which will drip back onto the croissant and make it soggy.
+Any residual heat can cause condensation, which will turn to ice in the freezer and play havoc with the texture of your croissant.

-How to reheat a ham and cheese croissant
+How to reheat a chocolate or ham and cheese croissant

-- Croissant brittle.
+Make croissant brittle.
 Thinly sliced stale croissants covered with sugar and then baked in the oven until they’re hard and caramelized.
-A little slice of heaven.

 Equipment